Condensation, Damp & Mould

 Dust mites are too small for us to see but they can be present in huge quantities in soft furnishings, mattresses and carpets.
 It is the inhalation of this allergen that can trigger an asthma attack.

-How we tackle condensation
+How we can tackle condensation

-Positive Input Ventilation Unit
+What is Positive Input Ventilation (PIV)?

 Positive Input Ventilation or PIV Systems work by encouraging the movement of air from inside to outside from a unit that is usually installed in a loft.
 These units reduce or eliminate surface condensation altogether by replacing humid stagnant air with fresh filtered air.